This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 Making your own homemade sour cream is such a personal touch on any recipe you might need this accompaniment for.
 Sure, you could go buy some sour cream, but why do that when you can make your own!
 Look… I get it.
 This isn’t something you do every day, but it is fun to try and very tasty.

-- 2 cups heavy whipping cream (NOT ultrapasteurized)
+- 2 cups heavy whipping cream (NOT ultrapasteurized), left out for a bit so at room temperature

 - 4 teaspoons lemon juice